-Edward Scahill of the University of Scranton prepared the Instructor's Manual, which includes chapter-by-chapter summaries, learning objectives, extended examples and class exercises, teaching outlines incorporating key terms and definitions, teaching tips, topics for class discussion, new Solved Problems, new Making the Connection features, and solutions to all review questions, problems, and real-time-data exercises in the book.
-The Instructor's Manual is available in print and for download from the Instructor's Resource Center (www. pearsonhighered.com/hubbard).
+Edward Scahill of the University of Scranton prepared the Instructor's Manual for Microeconomics and for Macroeconomics.
+The Instructor's Manuals include chapter-by-chapter summaries, learning objectives, extended examples and class exercises, teaching outlines incorporating key terms and definitions, teaching tips, topics for class discussion, new Solved Problems, new Making the Connection features, and solutions to all review questions, problems, and real-time data exercises in the book.
+The Instructor's Manuals are available in print and for download from the Instructor's Resource Center (www.pearsonhighered.com/hubbard).
 The solutions to the end-of-chapter review questions and problems were prepared by the authors and Edward Scahill of the University of Scranton.